visualizedata/undp/work/jthirkield/README.md

 ##<a href="https://undp-jonst.c9.io/undp/work/jthirkield/stems/">Labor Data in Africa: Stems and Branches</a>

-####No matter how wide the gender gaps may be, we should never forget the dependency between men and women--as mothers, fathers, sisters and brothers--that lies at the root of a country's culture.
+####No matter how wide the gender gap may be, we should never forget the dependency between men and women--as mothers, fathers, sisters and brothers--that lies at the root of a country's culture.
 This interactive visualization allows us to view the fragile balances between a country's economic well-being and roles of men and women in its labor force.
 ###Research Question
 How can data on gender gaps in the labor force be viewed against broader economic indicators for a country and a region?